zhengfuli/metasquares-alpha-zero-general/README.md

-# cowboy-checkers-alpha-zero-general
+# chinese-checkers-alpha-zero-general
-Implementation of AlphaZero algorithm on cowboy checkers using alpha-zero-general.
+Implementation of AlphaZero algorithm on chinese checkers using alpha-zero-general.